 MUSTS is part of the Faculty of Arts and Social Sciences (FASoS), one of the six faculties at Maastricht University.
 FASoS was founded in 1994.
 It now has approximately 200 employees and around 1800 students.
 Its format of education is Problem-Based Learning, a university-wide starting point at Maastricht University.
 The faculty is internationally oriented and most of its programs are offered in English.
 Its students come from all over the world.
 The faculty is located in the center of Maastricht, in two renovated buildings on the Grote Gracht: the ‘Hof van Tilly’ and the ‘Soirongebouw’.

-The Faculty of Arts and Social Sciences offers two three-year Bachelors programs:
+The Faculty of Arts and Social Sciences offers three three-year Bachelors programs:

 - European Public Affairs

 - European Studies on Society, Science and Technology

 - European Studies